kuprel/min-dalle/README.md

 This is a minimal implementation of Boris Dayma's [DALL·E Mini](https://github.com/borisdayma/dalle-mini) in PyTorch.
 It has been stripped to the bare essentials necessary for doing inference.
 The only third party dependencies are numpy and torch.

-It currently takes **7.4 seconds** to generate an image with DALL·E Mega on a standard GPU runtime in Colab
+It currently takes **7.4 seconds** to generate an image with DALL·E Mega on a standard GPU runtime in Colab.

-The flax model, and the code for coverting it to torch can be found [here](https://github.com/kuprel/min-dalle-flax).
+The flax model and the code for coverting it to torch can be found [here](https://github.com/kuprel/min-dalle-flax).

 ## Install